1 MATERIAL ACCOUNTING POLICIES:

 Payments to defined contribution retirement benefit plans are recognised as an expense when employees have rendered service entitling them to the contributions:

 For defined benefit retirement benefit plans, the cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 Remeasurement, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) and the return on plan assets (excluding net interest), is reflected immediately in the balance sheet with a charge or credit recognised in other comprehensive income in the period in which they occur.
 Remeasurement recognised in other comprehensive income is reflected immediately in retained earnings and is not reclassified to profit or loss.
 Past service cost is recognised in profit or loss in the period of a plan amendment.
 Net interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset.
-Defined benefit costs are categorised as follows:
+Defined benefit costs are categorized as follows:

 a. service cost (including current service cost, past service cost, as well as gains and losses on curtailments and settlements);